Blair station: Confederation Line

-Blair station is the eastern terminus of the Confederation Line of the O-Train.
+Blair station is the eastern terminus of Line 1 of the O-Train.
 It is an elevated island platform station, with both platform faces being used by terminating and departing trains.
+This will change when service is extended towards Trim in 2025.

 The overpass of the previous Transitway station, located above the platforms at the concourse level of the station, was retained as part of the new O-Train station.

 The station offers transfer to Transitway buses within the fare-paid zone—i.e. without needing to present proof of payment to transfer between buses and the station.
 The bus terminal is located on the ground level of the station.
+There are many heated shelters along the terminal with bus times for routes which serve each lettered platform.

-The station's artwork, entitled Lightscape, is by cj fleury and Catherine Widgery.
+The station's artwork, entitled Lightscape, is by CJ Fleury and Catherine Widgery.
 It is a series of suspended installations featuring brightly coloured elements that catch the light.

 Service

-The following routes serve Blair station as of December 2020:.
-Route 15 is temporarily designated as a frequent route due to more frequency and service from Route 12 being truncated west of St. Laurent Boulevard for construction on Montreal.
-When Route 12 service is restored west of St. Laurent Boulevard, Route 15 will go back to being a peak period only Local Limited Service route potentially restoring mid-day service between Parliament Station and the Museum of Civilization in Gatineau.
+The following routes serve Blair station as of March 5th, 2025: